-You certainly cannot read your customers’ minds or predict if they have an important conversation with the boss at the moment or he/she is going to pick up their children from the kindergarten.
+You certainly cannot read your customers’ minds or predict if they have an important conversation with the boss at the moment or if he/she will pick up their children from kindergarten.

-However, according to the surveys conducted by Lead Response Management the best time to contact client is between 8am - 9am or 4pm - 6pm.
+However, according to the surveys conducted by Lead Response Management, the best time to contact a client is between 8 am – 9am or 4 pm – 6pm.

 Try not giving the potential client an excuse to hang up the phone.

 Therefore, instead of asking questions like “Do you have a minute to talk?” or “Is it a good time to talk?”, “I hope I didn’t inconvenience you.”say that talking to you will not take long.

 At this moment it is worth determining precisely how much it will take.

 We like specifics, and people who rely on it are more trustful.